Company Logo - Home Link

 1. View the Fountains of Bellagio

-Pulsing lights timed to a selection of over 30 songs dance along the massive lake outside of the Bellagio hotel.
+Pulsing lights timed to a selection of over 30 songs dance along the massive lake outside of the Bellagio Hotel.

 It’s a sight to behold, and a crowd favorite.

-Monday through Friday:
+• Monday through Friday times

-• Around 5 minutes
+• Show length is around 5 minutes

-Pro-tip: The best spots to view the show are as follows:
+The best spots to view the show are as follows:

 • Along the edge of the lake outside the Bellagio